-Budgeted cost: £ 41,873
+Budgeted cost: £ 40.000

-Activity Evidence that supports this approach Challenge number(s) addressed Small group (3) tuition led by 2 experienced teachers in Maths and Reading - run Evidence indicates that one to one tuition can be effective, providing approximately five additional months' progress on average (EEF) 1 throughout the year Small group tuition has an impact by providing additional support that is targeted at pupil needs.
+Activity Evidence that supports this approach Challenge number(s) addressed Small group tuition led by an experienced teachers in Maths and Reading - run throughout the year Evidence indicates that one to one tuition can be effective, providing approximately five additional months' progress on average (EEF) Small group tuition has an impact by providing additional support that is targeted at pupil needs.
 The reduction in the ratio of pupils to teacher compared to a regular classroom setting also allows for closer interaction between educators and pupils.
 The EEF report that this can have an impact of 4 months across a year, (EEF 2021).
-Reading intervention led by trained teaching assistants - invest in a programme called Fresh Start for children in Y5 and 6 Where tuition is delivered by volunteers or teaching assistants there is evidence that training and the use of a structured programme is advisable.
-Fresh Start is a structured programme 1 Purchase NFER assessment papers to use to track progress and identify gaps Continue to use INSIGHt to Any targeted intervention needs to be focused on closing gaps - assessments enable us to monitor progress of PPG pupils against national results and gives us formative information to help us plan more accurately 1 After school booster classes for groups of children Small group targeted interventions do have an impact (EEF) 1
+Purchase NFER assessment papers to use to track progress and identify gaps Any targeted intervention needs to be focused on closing gaps - assessments enable us to monitor progress of PPG pupils against national results and gives us formative information to help us plan more accurately After school booster classes for groups of children Small group targeted interventions do have an impact (EEF) Use technology to support interventions and tutoring - Learning by Questions in upper KS2